Call for Papers

 • Data analysis techniques that are less used in the visualization community, such as Bayesian statistical analysis methods, multiverse analysis, and methods from vision science

-• Synthetic data sets and benchmarks
+• Synthetic or curated data sets and benchmarks

 Reflective Practices and Insights on Visualization